In This Article

-Another one of the survival uses for a floss is if you want space, and you don’t want someone to enter your location(room, camping ground, etc), simply tie a few lines of floss on both ends of a door or tree and that will serve for a perfect defense, or even a dirty prank.
+Another one of the survival uses for floss is if you want space, and you don’t want someone to enter your location(room, camping ground, etc.), simply tie a few lines of floss on both ends of a door or tree, and that will serve for a perfect defense, or even a dirty prank.

 7. Fix Dripping Tap

-This will make the dripping sound, vanish.
-All you have to do is tie a piece of string it around.
+This will make the dripping sound vanish.
+All you have to do is tie a piece of string around.
 The water will travel through the string and right into the drain.

 Simply ties the floss between two trees, and your clothes with be dry in no time.

 9. Secure Hair & Clothes